Connor-Kerwin/AnvilX/README.md

 }

-// An approximation of the generated code (implementation is hidden for simplicity) public partial class MyFeature
+// An approximation of the generated code (implementation is hidden for simplicity)
+// Note that the class must be partial for this to work! public partial class MyFeature
 {
     // An internal type that runs internal behaviour, injection, etc.